 Signed and dated 1966 in the stone

-An unsigned proof (aside from the edition of 150)
+An unsigned proof (aside the edition of 150)

-Lithograph in colors on cream wove paper, 76 x 56 cm
+Lithograph in colours on cream wove paper, 76 x 56 cm

-Collection Albert van Dam, Amsterdam, acquired directly from the artist, then by descent
+Collection Albert van Dam, Amsterdam, acquired directly from the artist, thence by descent

 Moore, who was referred to as “Captain Moore” due to his service in the British Navy, claims to have worked as a secret agent during World War II.
 According to his own statements, he also served as an advisor to Winston Churchill.
 In 1955, he met Salvador Dalí, who appointed him as his private secretary and manager.
 Moore played a significant role in Dalí’s career and became a millionaire himself.
 In 1975, Dalí and Moore’s collaboration ended at the insistence of Dalí’s wife, Gala.
 Moore stated that he was tired of Gala’s jealousy and intrigue.

 Dalí and Moore formed a harmonious partnership in promoting the brilliant surrealist artist.
 The artist himself knew very well “what I have in the Capitano.”
 Even after their separation, Moore remained devoted to Dalí, who was experiencing deteriorating health.
 There are no ill words known from him about the successors appointed by Gala as advisors and confidantes.